MicrosoftDocs/dynamics-365-fraud-protection/content/activity-logs.md

 ](psp-user-roles.md).
 - Get on the Activity logs page: You may find the tab under Settings in left and navigation
 - Select timeframe: First select the timeframe you want to search across.
 You can search between any two dates within the past 13 months.
 - Filter logs by attribute: To find logs, you must filter by one or more attributes.
 You can search by the following: Operation type, Changed by, Environement ID, Log ID, Operation type, Resource ID, Resource name and Resource type.
-You can add up to five filters, separated by a single And or Or condition.
+You can use up to five filters, with an Operator between them: In, Not in, Is empty, Is not empty, Is null and Is not null.

 ## Operation type:
 <table>